patch-wat/cairn-eclat/cairn-srd.md

 ## Overview

-**Cairn** was written with the following design philosophies in mind:
+**Éclat** was written with the following design philosophies in mind:

 ### Neutrality
 The Warden's role is to portray the rules, situations, NPCs, and narrative clearly, while acting as a neutral arbiter.